strategicdefense/strategicdefense.github.io/terms.md

         of, not limited to, the obligation to:

-        1.  ensure that it has all necessary notices and consents in place to enable transfer of the Personal Information to be shared between the Parties under this Agreement;
+        1.  ensure that it has all necessary notices and consents in place to enable lawful transfer of the Personal Information to be shared between the Parties under this Agreement;

         2.  process the Personal Information only for purposes of this Agreement;